kitzeslab/audiomoth-performance/report.md

 spectrum is plotted relative to the level at 1 kHz in the front of that tree.
 Each spectrum in front of a tree shows at least one strong notch filter (for instance 5.5 kHz in Figure 17-A) where cancellation occurred as sound reflected off of the tree and back to the microphone.
-Besides these notch filters, the pink noise behind the tree is consistently quieter than in the front.
+Aside from these notch filters, the pink noise behind the tree is consistently quieter than in the front.
 The 41 cm and 97 cm diameter trees have similar effects, reducing frequencies under 2 kHz by about 10 dB, a